EliAndrewC/l7r/rules/04-schools.md

 Roll one extra die on precepts and any two types of rolls.

 **Second Dan:**
-You get a free raise on rolls for any skill.
+You get a free raise on rolls for any one skill.

 **Third Dan:**
 After another character makes a roll for which void points may be spent, you may spend one void point to roll Xk1 and add the result to their total, where X is your precepts skill.
 You may only do this once per roll.